MKReyesH/BalatroVanillaEssence/README.md

 # Balatro Vanilla Essence

 Texture pack for the game Balatro.
-It features:
+The most relevant changes are:

 - Standard two-color suits for normal mode